Revenue System Strategy

 If everything enters your pipeline, nothing moves through it efficiently.

-If your pipeline is full but deals aren’t closing, it’s not a sales problem:
+If your pipeline is full but deals are not closing, it is not a sales problem:

 4. Conversion: Turning Fit Into Revenue